logzio/documentation/docs/user-guide/log-management/log-alerts/wait.md

 If an alert includes group-by fields, it will be evaluated independently per set of results.

-When you group results by a field, you are taking the log results and dividing them into groups (i.e. "buckets" in OpenSearch Dashboards terminology) by the values returned for that field.
+When you group results by a field, you take the log results and divide them into groups (i.e., "buckets" in OpenSearch Dashboards terminology) by the values returned for that field.
 That is, _each value or set of values_ is considered a separate event.

 If the same alert triggers multiple times within the waiting period but for _different values_, the notifications will be sent out without delay.
-In other words, the waiting period will only affect notifications for the exact same set of group by results.
+In other words, the waiting period will only affect notifications for the exact same set of group-by results.

 For example, let's take an alert that groups results by city.
 This alert will trigger per city or set of cities.
-If this alert triggers for `Paris and London` and `Paris, London, and Berlin`, both alerts will be sent without waiting because they triggered for different values.
+If this alert triggers for `Paris and London` and `Paris, London, and Berlin`, both alerts will be sent without waiting because they are triggered for different values.